rootiest/zippy-klipper_config/guides/GUIDE-probe.md

 Use that print to further refine your z-offset.

+The process to do so is similar to what you'd call "baby-stepping" on Marlin.

+If you don't have some manner of control interface to perform the baby-stepping, you can use gcode commands:

+    # Move the z-axis offset 0.2mm higher
+    SET_GCODE_OFFSET Z=0.2

+    # Move the z-axis offset 0.3mm lower
+    SET_GCODE_OFFSET Z=-0.3

+Then use the following commands after the print completes to save the offset to your config:

+    Z_OFFSET_APPLY_PROBE
+    SAVE_CONFIG

 Here are some images to help you recognize a properly calibrated first layer:

 ![first_layer1](resources/first_layer1.png)